 Two Full Days of Focused Education

-Travel to Minneapolis and spend a Friday and Saturday at Mill City Roasters with an optional Thursday afternoon opportunity at nearby Cafe Imports at no additional cost.
-Classes are limited to 24 attendees and lunch is provided on Friday and Saturday.
+Travel to Minneapolis and spend a Friday and Saturday at Mill City Roasters.
 Both days begin in the classroom and the afternoons are spent roasting and tasting in our roastery.
 Go to our Mill City Campus page for travel and accommodation information to plan your trip to our beautiful Twin Cities.
+Lunch is provided.

 Beginning with Basics

-We begin in the classroom with the fundamentals which is a great starting point for people brand new to specialty coffee and a good refresh for even the seasoned coffee veteran.
+We begin in the classroom with the fundamentals of coffee which is a great starting point for people brand new to specialty coffee and a good refresh for even the seasoned coffee veteran.
 We will examine how coffee is grown, processed and graded, green coffee anatomy, farming challenges, and your place in the supply chain.
-We then dig into the roasting process and how the intentionally controlled application of heat roasts a coffee toward a particular flavor outcome.
+We then dig into the roasting process and how the intentionally controlled application of heat will roast a coffee toward a particular flavor outcome.

 Buying green coffee can be daunting but selecting the right green coffee is one of the most important quality decisions you will make.
 We will discuss strategies of green buying including working with importers, pricing, contracts, green coffee grading, cupping analysis, and more.
 After all, a roaster can only be as good as the coffee they roast.